 Before moving to Nashville in 2010, Amy served as account executive for MMA Creative Marketing Firm developing business plans, brands, and social media efforts.
 She also worked in local print with the Upper Cumberland Business Journal and was the Business Profiles Host for PBS’s WCTE.

 A native of Monterey, TN, Amy was raised on a tobacco, cattle and hog farm and comes from a family dedicated to public service.
 She is a graduate of Tennessee Tech University where she earned a Bachelor of Science degree in Business Administration while working in various local government and chamber of commerce roles in her home county of Putnam.
-She was in the inaugural graduating class of Tennessee Certified Economic Developers through the University of Tennessee’s Center for Industrial Services.
-She is currently pursuing her masters in Leadership and Public Policy through Lipscomb University as the first-ever Haslam Scholar.
+She was in the inaugural graduating class of Tennessee Certified Economic Developers through the University of Tennessee’s (UT) Center for Industrial Services.
+Amy holds a masters in Leadership and Public Policy through Lipscomb University as the first-ever Haslam Scholar.

-Amy is actively involved in the state as a member of Tennessee Rural Health Association Policy Advisors Council, The University of Tennessee’s Certified Economic Developer Advisory Board, the Tennessee Lobbying Association, Mother’s Against Drunk Driving (M.A.D.D.)
-Executive Board, Upper Cumberland Habitat for Humanity, Leadership Tennessee, and various other non-profit committees.
+Amy is actively involved in the state as a member of Leadership Tennessee, PBS-WCTE Board of Directors, UT Certified Economic Developer Advisory Board, UT Center for Industrial Services Advisory Council, Tennessee Tech College of Business Advisory Board, Cookeville CityScape Board, Upper Cumberland Habitat for Humanity, Upper Cumberland Development District board, and various other non-profit committees.